 Ford’s first utility was the 1928 Roadster Utility Vehicle.
 Like its American cousins, it was a light-duty roadster pickup, built on the locally assembled Model A chassis.
 Unlike most American trucks, however, its flush-sided cargo bed was integral with the cab.
 This approach was not suited to really heavy loads, which tended to twist the sheet metal at the leading edge of the bed (as Chevrolet discovered when it considered a similar design for its 1955 Cameo pickup), but it offered a wider, longer bed, without the extra expense and running costs of a bigger truck.

 The early ute was very popular with Australian farmers and ranchers, although those who used it as their sole form of transportation soon became annoyed with its limited weather protection.
-In the U.S., Ford had introduced a closed-cab version of the Model A truck, complete with roll-up windows, but Ford Australia had not, perhaps assuming it would be too expensive for the local market.
+In the U.S., Ford had introduced a closed-cab version of the Model A truck, complete with roll-up windows, but Ford Australia had not followed suit, perhaps assuming it would be too expensive for the local market.

 According to legend, in 1932, the wife of a local farmer wrote a letter to the Ford factory in Geelong, Victoria, challenging the company to build a vehicle that was equally suited to going to church or carrying goods to market.
 This letter, we are told, came to the attention of managing director Hubert French and sales manager Scott Ingliss, who decided the lady had a point.
-They subsequently developed a closed-cab version of the ute, which Ford introduced as the Coupe Utility 302 in 1934.
+They subsequently developed a closed-cab version of the ute, which Ford introduced in 1934 as the Ford Coupe Utility 302.